National Hockey League: Executives

+The chief executive of the league is commissioner Gary Bettman.
+Some other senior executives include deputy commissioner and chief legal officer Bill Daly, director of hockey operations Colin Campbell, and senior vice president of player safety George Parros.
+A committee led by Bettman and chairman Jeremy Jacobs is responsible for vetting new ownership applications, collective bargaining, and league expansion.
+Other members include Mark Chipman, N. Murray Edwards, Craig Leipold, Ted Leonsis, Geoff Molson, Henry Samueli, Larry Tanenbaum, Jeff Vinik, and David Blitzer.

 Rule differences with international hockey

-The National Hockey League's rules are one of the two standard sets of professional ice hockey rules in the world, the other being the rules of the International Ice Hockey Federation (IIHF), as used in tournaments such as the Olympics.
-The IIHF derived from the Canadian amateur ice hockey rules of the early 20th century, while the NHL rules evolved directly from the first organized indoor ice hockey game in Montreal in 1875, updated by subsequent leagues up to 1917, when the NHL adopted the existing NHA set of rules.
+The NHL's rules are one of the two standard sets of professional ice hockey rules in the world, the other being the rules of the International Ice Hockey Federation (IIHF), as used in tournaments such as the Olympics.
+The IIHF rules are derived from the Canadian amateur ice hockey rules of the early 20th century, while the NHL rules evolved directly from the first organized indoor ice hockey game in Montreal in 1875, updated by subsequent leagues up to 1917, when the NHL adopted the existing NHA set of rules.
 The NHL's rules are the basis for rules governing most professional and major junior ice hockey leagues in North America.

 The NHL hockey rink is 200 × 85 ft, approximately the same length but much narrower than IIHF standards.
 A trapezoidal area appears behind each goal net.
 The goaltender can play the puck only within the trapezoid or in front of the goal line; if the goaltender plays the puck behind the goal line and outside the trapezoidal area, a two-minute minor penalty for delay of game is assessed.
 The rule is unofficially nicknamed the "Martin Brodeur rule"; Brodeur at the time was one of the best goaltenders at getting behind the net to handle the puck.
 Since the 2013–14 season, the league trimmed the goal frames by 4 in on each side and reduced the size of the goalies' leg pads.